pauljoohyunkim/octocurl/README.md

 ## Build
 ### Prerequisite
-You need ncurses and pthreads library to compile this.
+You need ncurses, libcurl, and pthreads library to compile this.

 ### Compilation (Building from Source)
 Currently, installation is not automatic.